openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 }
 ```

-If you define your device statically in the thing file, autodiscovery of the same thing is suppressed by using
+If you define your device statically in the thing file, auto-discovery of the same thing is suppressed by using

 * the [address="..." ]  of the controller
 * and the [id=123] of the lightpanel

 in the bracket to identify the uniqueness of the discovered device.
 Therefore it is recommended to the give the controller a fixed ip address.

 Note: To generate the `authToken`:

 * On the Nanoleaf controller, hold the on-off button for 5-7 seconds until the LED starts flashing.
 * Send a POST request to the authorization endpoint within 30 seconds of activating pairing, like this:

 `http://<address>:16021/api/v1/new`

 e.g. via command line `curl --location --request POST 'http://<address>:16021/api/v1/new'`

 ### nanoleaf.items

-Note: If you did autodiscover your things and items:
+Note: If you auto-discovered your things and items:

 - A controller item looks like nanoleaf:controller:F0ED4F9351AF:power where F0ED4F9351AF is the id of the controller that has been automatically assigned by the binding.
 - A panel item looks like nanoleaf:lightpanel:F0ED4F9351AF:39755:singleTap where 39755 is the id of the panel that has been automatically assigned by the binding.

 ```
-Switch NanoleafPower "Nanoleaf" { channel="nanoleaf:controller:MyLightPanels:power" }
+Switch NanoleafPower "Nanoleaf" { channel="nanoleaf:controller:MyLightPanels:color" }
 Color NanoleafColor "Color" { channel="nanoleaf:controller:MyLightPanels:color" }
 Dimmer NanoleafBrightness "Brightness [%.0f]" { channel="nanoleaf:controller:MyLightPanels:color" }
 String NanoleafHue "Hue [%s]"